0xPolygon/heimdall-v2/cmd/README.md

 - `init`: Initialize genesis config, priv-validator file, and p2p-node file.
 - `start`: Run the full node.
 - `rollback`: rollback Cosmos SDK and CometBFT state by one height.
-- `show-privatekey`: Print the account's private key.
+- `show-private-key`: Print the account's private key.
 - `verify-genesis`: Verify if the genesis matches.
 - `create-testnet`: Initialize files for a Heimdall testnet.